ATOMNFT/ESP32_C3_SuperMini_Marauder_Flasher/README.md

 <br>

 ### Serial Connection
+> [!IMPORTANT]
-There is no serial connection at this time but I am working on correcting the issue.
+> No serail connection at this time, but I am working on the issue.

 ---